Skip to main content

 }

-When SMT proves these clauses, the compiler removes the corresponding runtime guards.
-If SMT cannot prove them, the checks remain in bytecode.
+When SMT proves a refinement guard or requires clause is always satisfied, the compiler can elide the corresponding runtime check.
+If it cannot prove it, the check remains in bytecode.

 Where to put the code